stephenpearce/wp-vagrant/README.md

     Navigate to `http://wordpress.local/phpmyadmin` in your web browser.

-    The login credentials can be found in provision.sh.
-Don't use these in production!
+    Login credentials can be found in provision.sh.

+    Don't use these credentials or the default table prefixes in production!

 5. **Using Xdebug:**